Skip to main content

 Create a backup relationship for a new bucket (cloud target)

-Contributors netapp-forry netapp-barbe netapp-manini netapp-ahibbard netapp-lenida
+Contributors netapp-forry netapp-barbe netapp-lenida netapp-manini netapp-aaron-holt netapp-dbagwell netapp-ahibbard netapp-aherbin

-When you create new S3 buckets, you can back them up immediately to an S3 SnapMirror target bucket on an object store provider, which can be a StorageGRID system or an Amazon S3 deployment.
+When you create new S3 buckets, you can back them up immediately to an SnapMirror S3 target bucket on an object store provider, which can be a StorageGRID system or an Amazon S3 deployment.

 Before you begin